ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `AggregationJobInitReq.verify_inits`.
 The media type for `AggregationJobResp` is "application/ppm-dap;message=aggregation-job-resp".

-The Helper may receive multiple copies of a given initialization request.
-The Helper MUST verify that subsequent requests have the same `AggregationJobInitReq` value and abort with a client error if they do not.
+If the Helper receives a POST whose content matches an existing aggregation job (per the identity criteria in {{leader-init}}), it MUST return the existing job's location and current state as described in {{resource-creation}}.
 It is illegal to rewind or reset the state of an aggregation job.
-If the Helper receives requests to initialize an aggregation job once it has been continued at least once, confirming that the Leader received the Helper's response (see
+If the Helper receives a POST that matches an aggregation job which has been continued at least once, confirming that the Leader received the Helper's response (see
-{{agg-continue-flow}}), it MUST abort with a client error.
+{{agg-continue-flow}}), it MUST return the existing job's location and current state rather than reinitializing the job.

 #### Input Share Decryption {#input-share-decryption}